johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-30-aspnet-serilog-and-application-insights.md

 If you look at the code above you'll see that the first line of code that executes is `AppVersionInfo.InitialiseBuildInfoGivenPath`.
 This initialises our `AppVersionInfo` so we have meaningful build info to pump into our logs.
 The next thing we do is to configure Serilog with `LoggerConfigurationExtensions.SetupLoggerConfiguration`.
 This provides us with a configured logger so we are free to log any issues that take place during startup.
 (Incidentally, after startup you'll likely inject an `ILogger` into your classes rather than using the static `Log` directly.)

 Finally, we call `CreateHostBuilder` which in turn calls `UseSerilog` to plug Serilog into ASP.NET.
-If you take a look inside the body of `UserSerilog` you'll see we configure the logging of ASP.NET (in the same we did for Serilog) and we hook into Application Insights as well.
+If you take a look inside the body of `UseSerilog` you'll see we configure the logging of ASP.NET (in the same way we did for Serilog) and we hook into Application Insights as well.
 There's been a number of references to `LoggerConfigurationExtensions`.
 Let's take a look at it:

 ```cs
 internal static class LoggerConfigurationExtensions {